Digital & Tech Glossary

 Serverless

-Cloud computing model where providers manage server infrastructure automatically.
+Cloud computing model where providers automatically manage server infrastructure, enabling developers to focus on code without server maintenance costs.

 Serverless Computing

-Cloud execution model where providers manage infrastructure and scale automatically, charging only for actual compute usage.
+Cloud execution model where providers manage infrastructure and scale automatically, charging only for actual usage while eliminating server management overhead.

 Service Level Agreement (SLA)

-A formal contract defining the expected performance, availability, and support standards between a service provider and customer.
+A formal contract defining expected performance, availability, and support standards between service provider and customer to ensure accountability.

 Service Mesh